crankyoldgit/IRremoteESP8266/README.md

 Seb's notes : I also changed the pulse parameters for Samsung, update the Panasonic and Samsung decoders and remove the SANYO decoders.
 The IR decoder was successfully tested with Panasonic and Samsung remote controls.

-Marcos Marinho's notes :Many improvements and changes are done at this new version,  Check.  [changelog.md](changelog.md)
+Marcos Marinho's notes :Many improvements and changes are done at this new version, Please read.  [changelog.md](changelog.md)

-To avoid changes at new versions use new functions so send IR .
+To avoid changes at new versions use new functions,  so send IR passing potocol as string to have generic code  .

-Use for 32 bits  larger protocols , need bits to allow generic protocols  .
+Use on larger then 32 bits protocols , need bits to allow generic protocols  .

      send_address("PANASONIC",0x4004,0x100bcbd,48);
      send_address("SANYO",0x1FC0,0x00,42);

-This two commands allows the same result.
+This two commands below allows the same result.

      send_address("NEC",0x20,0x10,32);
      send_raw("NEC",0x20DF10EF,32) ;